replikativ/konserve/README.md

 New storage backends, e.g. MongoDB, JDBC, WebSQL, Local-Storage are welcome.

 There is also a [system component](https://github.com/danielsz/system/blob/master/src/system/components/konserve.clj) for the internal backends.

+## Projects building on konserve
+- The protocol is used in production and originates as an elementary storage protocol for [replikativ](https://github.com/replikativ/replikativ).
+- [kampbell](https://github.com/danielsz/kampbell) maps collections of entities to konserve and enforces specs.

 ## Benchmarks